-Chatbots have been successfully conquering the vast and diverse kingdom of eCommerce for a few years now.
-More and more, customers grow accustomed to the concept.
-In fact, in 2018, 60% claim to have used a bot to talk to a business in the past 12 months!
-However, today, the conversation is shifting from chatbots to messaging apps.
-First, it was Facebook Messenger.
-Now, with the release of WhatsApp API, everybody wonders what’s the potential of WhatsApp eCommerce integration.
+Chatbots have been successfully integrating into the very fabric of eCommerce for a few years now.
+More and more, customers grow accustomed to the concept, especially since the global pandemic drew many chatbot benefits to the forefront.
+However, today, the conversation is shifting from web bots to messaging apps and the potential of conversational commerce.
+First, Facebook Messenger, with its business-friendly approach, was all the hype.
+Now, with the release of WhatsApp Business API back in 2018 and ever the growing adoption of the app, more and more online businesses turn their efforts toward WhatsApp eCommerce integration.

-Before we get to the various applications of WhatsApp API for eCommerce, let’s answer the WHY.
+Before we get to the various applications of WhatsApp Business and the WhatsApp Business API for eCommerce, let's answer the WHY.

 Why WhatsApp over website chatbot?

 While website chatbots are handy when consumers shop seated at a desktop, they are as reliable on mobile, especially compared to an experience of using a messaging platform.
 That is quite an issue, given that mobile commerce is unstoppably on its journey to the top of the eCommerce ladder.